noelportugal/alexa-reminders/README.md

 ```

 #### Usage
-To create a reminder for a future date/time pass a datetime with the following format: 'yyyy-mm-dd HH:MM'
+To create a reminder for a future date/time pass a datetime with the following format: 'yyyy-mm-dd HH:MM'.
 To play reminder immediately just pass null.

   setReminder = function(message, datetime, callback)

 ```javascript
 var reminders = require('alexa-reminders')